micmejia/bible-dump/NKJV/Judges/Judg 15.md

 So they spoke to him, saying, "No, but we will tie you securely and deliver you into their hand; but we will surely not kill you."
 And they bound him with two new ropes and brought him up from the rock.

 ###### 14
 When he came to Lehi, the Philistines came shouting against him.
-Then the Spirit of the Lord came mightily upon him; and the ropes that _were_ on his arms became like flax that is burned with fire, and his bonds [^b]broke loose from his hands.
+Then the Spirit of the Lord came mightily upon him; and the ropes that _were_ on his arms became like flax that is burned with fire, and his bonds broke loose from his hands.

 ###### 15
 He found a fresh jawbone of a donkey, reached out his hand and took it, and killed a thousand men with it.